South Morang - South

 The educational profile of South Morang - South exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 26.2%, significantly lower than Greater Melbourne's average of 37.0%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 17.4%, followed by postgraduate qualifications (6.4%) and graduate diplomas (2.4%).
-Vocational credentials are prevalent, with 31.8% of residents aged 15+ holding them - advanced diplomas at 11.0% and certificates at 20.8%.
+Vocational credentials are prevalent, with 31.8% of residents aged 15+ holding them, including advanced diplomas (11.0%) and certificates (20.8%).
+Educational participation is high, with 30.4% of residents currently enrolled in formal education, comprising 9.7% in primary, 8.6% in secondary, and 5.4% in tertiary education.

 Frequently Asked Questions - Education